 Finally, under 29 CFR § 541.2, the job title of an employee alone of a worker is not sufficient to establish the exempt status.
 This is because employers, as a common practice, provide their employees fancy titles that are often not correlated with the actual type of work they perform, and therefore it would be inherently unfair to give the title great weight.

 Minimum monthly salary

 An exempt administrative employee must receive “a monthly salary of at least twice the state minimum wage for full-time employees.”
 The exemption applies only to employees receiving a fixed salary independent of hours worked.
 Any employee paid hourly cannot under any circumstances be considered to meet the standards of this exemption.

 Also, this fixed salary must equal at least twice California’s minimum wage for full-time employees (40 hours per week).
 As of January 1, 2019, the minimum wage is $12 an hour for employers with more than 26 employees, and $11 for employers with 25 employees or less.
 Therefore, the minimum salary requirement for exempt status for those who work for company with twenty-five employees or less is $45,760 per year ($3,813.33 per month), and $49,920 per year ($4,160 per month) for those who work for employers with twenty-six employees or more.
 However, this is set to increase on January 1, 2019, per California’s minimum wage law.

 Employers may deduct full (8-hour), unpaid vacation days from the employee’s salary without affecting exempt status.
 However, salary deductions made for partial unpaid vacation days or any other reason may cause the employee to be considered nonexempt.

 It is important to note that the California courts may rely on whichever law provides the most protection to California workers.
 Federal laws currently require a lower monthly salary to be considered an exempt administrator.
-Therefore, California courts choose to utilize the state standard which provides greater benefits and protections to employees.
+Therefore, California courts choose to utilize the state standard which provides more significant benefits and protections to employees.